SivanYair/SLiMsims_StabilizingSelection/README.md

 During the divergence simulation, we record data on each mutation to a text file.
 We merge this data from each population and process it in R. This R code may not be particularly efficient or streamlined, but it works.

 We first describe the baseline scenario that we simulate, and then 5 variations of this scenario.
 Each simulation type has its own associated Snakefile, which should help you assess the workflow and run these simulations at scale.
+Sivan Yair has scripts that break down each simulation stage into smaller pieces, which may help with running these simulations on a cluster; contact Sivan if you would like access to those.

 ### Baseline
 Phenotypic stabilizing selection on a single trait.
 Mutations are assigned effect sizes from a normal distribution; effect sizes do not vary between populations.
 Effect sizes are stored as the selection coefficients of mutations because selection coefficients get saved in the simulation state recorded by SLiM.